Tornadoes hit Nebraska, Iowa: Severe weather affects numerous states: May 21, 2004

 After checking into the hotel, a line of severe storms was developing and moving over us.
 After the cores passed, we were treated to one of the best anvil-crawler/CG lightning displays I have seen in a long time ( RealVideo clip, 2.7MB ).
 Every lightning discharge filled the sky, and occasionally one would produce a powerful ground component with window-rattling sonic-booming thunder, setting off numerous car alarms across town (including mine).

-I filmed the lightning display for an hour and a half before heading to bed in preparation for the next chase day in southern Nebraska.
+I filmed the lightning display for an hour and a half before heading to bed in preparation for the next storm photography day in southern Nebraska.

-NEXT CHASE: Missed opportunities on the outbreak day of May 22
+NEXT EVENT: Missed opportunities on the outbreak day of May 22

 Featured Weather Library Article: